yingxuan/bayAreaNobodies/GOOGLE_CSE_SETUP.md

 # Google Custom Search Engine (CSE) Setup Guide

-This guide will help you set up Google CSE credentials to enable real article fetching from 1point3acres, Teamblind, and Xiaohongshu.
+This guide will help you set up Google CSE credentials to enable real article fetching from 1point3acres and Teamblind.

 ## Quick Setup Steps